 More than 2,100 schools received report cards in the state.

-It is the sixth time that DPI has issued School Report Cards.
+It is the seventh time that DPI has issued School Report Cards.
 The state did not release report cards in 2015.

-Clark Street Community School, a charter school for students in grades 9-12 and a laboratory for innovative education, informing teaching and learning throughout MCPASD., was rated for the first time and received a score of 48.2.
+Clark Street Community School, a charter school for students in grades 9-12 and a laboratory for innovative education, informing teaching and learning throughout MCPASD., was rated for the second time and met expectations.
 The 21st Century eSchool for online students participated in an alternate accountability process because they have small numbers of students at state tested grades, and therefore, do not have enough assessment data to receive an overall accountability rating.